 Coralville participates in the National Flood Insurance Program (NFIP), which is managed by FEMA and makes federally-backed flood insurance available in communities that adopt and enforce floodplain management ordinances to reduce future flood damage.

+Do I have flood insurance?
 Flood losses are not typically covered under renter and homeowner insurance policies.
 Flood insurance, which can be purchased through an insurance agent, is a separate policy and is available whether the building is in or out of an identified flood-prone area.

 Coralville is rated a Class 7 status in the National Flood Insurance Program’s (NFIP) Community Rating System.
 Through this program, policyholders can receive discounted flood insurance premium rates to reward community efforts such as local mitigation, floodplain management, and outreach.